Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 They avoided the obvious ingress through the cargo hangars.
 Too easily trapped, and getting too close to the ground here was an invitation to hit a gravity trap of some kind.
 Maybe a high-G plate to bring them crashing down, or a reverse plate to launch them into orbit, it didn’t matter.

 Their formation was a graceful, precise swirl as they applied thrust and made best speed for the target.
-It was a fine balancing act---too slow and they were sitting ducks, too fast and they might blunder into a hazard.
+It was a fine balancing act - too slow and they were sitting ducks, too fast and they might blunder into a hazard.

 Murray was on point.
 Rebar had no idea what he saw or how he saw it, but their Scottish brother was his usual verbose self as his weapon snapped up, he twisted at the waist and opened fire.

 *“Contact, one o’clock low.”*

 Sure enough, a red HUD icon highlighted his target.
-It was eerie watching him shoot and not hearing or seeing anything except his gun pulsing against his shoulder---there wasn’t even any muzzle flash or expelled gas, nor did a gauss weapon expel casings.
+It was eerie watching him shoot and not hearing or seeing anything except his gun pulsing against his shoulder - there wasn’t even any muzzle flash or expelled gas, nor did a gauss weapon expel casings.
 Without tracer rounds, the gunfire was totally invisible.

 Firth, Newman and Blaczynski all piled on the firepower as well and there was a pinkish puff of liberated gases and blood among the buildings.

 They needed to get inside before they started taking fire from multiple angles.
 If a force of biodrones caught them in enfilade then figuring out where the hell they were even shooting from would rob them of precious seconds, and lives.

 Motion.
 That was the key and they all knew it.
-As soon as the hostile was down their vector changed and they plunged into the concealing gaps between the buildings, angling towards a spot where the FIC’s analysts had found an appropriate point of entry---a thin wall that they could breach and force entry, the outside of which didn’t fall within the field radius of any gravity generator, which meant no nasty surprises.
+As soon as the hostile was down their vector changed and they plunged into the concealing gaps between the buildings, angling towards a spot where the FIC’s analysts had found an appropriate point of entry - a thin wall that they could breach and force entry, the outside of which didn’t fall within the field radius of any gravity generator, which meant no nasty surprises.

 Sikes had the charge rigged in seconds.
 No overpressure to worry about in a vacuum, but when the building popped the pressure inside was gonna blow a lot of shrapnel their way, so they stepped aside.
 Rebar felt the blast through his boots, though it happened in total silence.